LOTFormer: Doubly-Stochastic Linear Attention via Low-Rank Optimal Transport: Method

-\paragraph{Conditional OT $\mu\to \sigma \to \nu$.} An alternative but fundamental perspective on attention is that the entropically regularized transport plan between $\mu$ and $\nu$—that is, their joint measure—can be interpreted as a doubly stochastic attention matrix linking queries and keys.
+$\text{typically } \mathrm{p}^1_i=\mathrm{p}^2_j=\tfrac{1}{n}$.
+We also introduce a \emph{learnable pivot measure} with support on $r\ll n$ points: { } \textbf{Conditional OT $\mu\to \sigma \to \nu$.} An alternative but fundamental perspective on attention is that the entropically regularized transport plan between $\mu$ and $\nu$—that is, their joint measure—can be interpreted as a doubly stochastic attention matrix linking queries and keys.
 Our approach builds on this view by introducing a conditional transport plan, defined relative to a pivot measure, to construct such a coupling.
 By design, this formulation yields an attention matrix that is both low-rank and linearly decomposable.